Mountain View, California, USA

 The production Flyer, which looks quite different with 10 propellers, was unveiled on June 6, 2018.
 The aircraft qualifies under the US Federal Aviation Administration (FAA) Part 103 Ultralight Aircraft category, since it weighs less than 254 lb (115 kg).
 The company said upon its unveiling, “We’ve designed our first version specifically to fly over water.
 You don’t need a pilot’s license and you’ll learn to fly it in minutes.”
 The vehicle has flown pilots with just a few hours training.

-The vehicle won the AHS International Igor I. Sikorsky Human Powered Helicopter Competition (“AHS Sikorsky Prize”) in June 2013.
+Several members of the founding team were part of the University of Toronto-based AeroVelo Atlas team that won the Vertical Flight Society’s Igor I. Sikorsky Human Powered Helicopter Competition (“AHS Sikorsky Prize”) in June 2013.

 Kitty Hawk also unveiled the Kitty Hawk Cora product line in 2018, which is a much larger 2-seat eVTOL aircraft.

 The following information was provided as a “fact sheet” on the Kitty Hawk Flyer website:

 Company Name: Kitty Hawk Corporation